-- Students who wish to challenge a course must be currently enrolled at MCU as a degree-seeking student and have started their first time.
-Students may take a challenge exam or challenge a course only once. - Students may not challenge core midwifery courses, courses previously failed, courses from which they have previously withdrawn, courses for which they have received credit less than 10 years prior, or courses for which they have previously received a full MCU syllabus. - Students wishing to challenge a course SHOULD NOT ENROLL IN THE COURSE FIRST.
-To challenge a course, students must first complete a Challenge Exam Form found in the SIS forms area.
+- Students who wish to challenge a course must be currently enrolled at MCU and have started their first term as a degree-seeking student.
+This class will count towards credit being earned.
+Students may take a challenge exam or challenge a course only once per class. - Students may not challenge courses previously failed, courses from which they have previously withdrawn, courses for which they have received credit less than 10 years prior, or courses for which they have previously received a full MCU syllabus. - Challenge to a Core Midwifery Class can only be completed by students transferring from another MEAC accredited school.
+The challenge will only be considered if the student has completed at least 50% of the transfer credits allocated to the core midwifery class from an equivalent MEAC accredited course. - The challenge exam must be taken the term prior to the class being scheduled on the Students Major Map due to Financial Aid scheduling requirements. - Challenge exams cannot be taken in the final term of a phase unless the student is willing to add a term to their major map in the event that they do not pass the exam. - Students wishing to challenge a course cannot do so while enrolled in the course. . - To challenge a course, students must first complete a Challenge Exam Form found in the files tab of Populi.
 This form must be submitted to the Dean for approval.
-A student will be given the opportunity to challenge a class after the Challenge Exam Form has been reviewed by the Dean, and if the Dean considers necessary, by the class instructor.
-If approved, the student will receive a list of the learning objectives, Midwifery Education Accreditation Council (MEAC) Checklist of Essential Competencies and required texts applicable to the course.
-Students need to apply to take a Challenge exam at least one term before the final term of a phase. - If approved to challenge a course, the student will have five (5) weeks to notify the Dean they wish to take the exam.
-Students are encouraged to take their challenge exams as early as possible so that in the case of not passing the exam, they have time to complete the full course no later than the final term of the phase. - When the student is ready to take the challenge exam, they should request the test from the Dean.
+A student will be given the opportunity to challenge a class after the Challenge Exam Form has been reviewed by the Dean and if the Dean considers necessary, by the class instructor. - If approved, the student will receive a list of the learning objectives, Midwifery Education Accreditation Council (MEAC) Checklist of Essential Competencies, and required texts applicable to the course.
+Students need to apply to take a Challenge exam one term before the final term of a phase. - Once approval has been given by the Dean the student will have five (5) weeks to notify the Dean they wish to take the exam.
+Students are encouraged to take their challenge exams as early as possible so that in the case of not passing the exam, they have time to complete the full course no later than the final term of the phase.

+- When the student is ready to take the challenge exam, they should request the test from the Dean.
 The Dean will then ensure the student has access to the challenge assessment class within MCUs learning management system and, if necessary, the online proctoring service.
-If the student has a Live Proctor Adjustment Agreement in place, arrangements will be made through the usual MCU procedures. - Non-refundable Fees - Review Fee: \$40 Review Fee.
+If the student has a live proctor adjustment agreement in place, arrangements will be made through the usual MCU procedures. - Non-refundable Fees - Review Fee: \$40 Review Fee.
 The review fee must be paid when the Challenge Exam Form is submitted. - Challenge Exam Fee: \$125 per course credit.
-The Challenge Exam Fee must be paid at the time the test is requested.
-The student has one week after the exam has been provided to the student to arrange and sit for the challenge exam.

-• The test must be passed with 80% or above to receive credit for the course.
+The Challenge Exam Fee must be paid at the time the test is requested. - The student has one week after the exam has been provided to the student to arrange and sit for the challenge exam. - The test must be passed with 80% or above to receive credit for the course.
 Courses passed by Challenge Examination will only receive a P (Pass) grade which will not be calculated in the student's overall GPA.
 Students who do not pass the Challenge Exam do not receive a grade or credit and must complete the full course.